 and then a mockEvent

-object, which we will use to simulate a click event sent by the browser when the button is clicked.
+object to simulate a click event sent by the browser when the button is clicked.
 The mocked event needs to contain a preventDefault

-Once we render the component using shallow
+Once you render the component using shallow

-, we then manually call handleRefreshClick
+, manually call handleRefreshClick

 event.preventDefault